outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

    ck-launch-session dbus-launch --sh-syntax --exit-with-session xfce4-session
    ```

-   Now login and `startx` gets into Xfce4.
+   Now login and *startx -- vt7 -nolisten tcp* gets into Xfce4.

+   1. Attention, *-- -nolisten tcp* is to disallow TCP connection to X server.
+   2. *vt7* must be appended, otherwise switches between X and virtual terminal would freeze the whole X seesion to death.
+Refer to Intel HD3000 Tearing/Corruption/Glitch post.

+      The default Xinit configuration fails to set the correct virtual terminal to start X.

 3. Automatic Xfce4 on login

    Edit *~/.bash_profile*: